1) What is the purpose of nutrition consultation?

 b) If your dog needs to lose a few pounds, there are better, healthier ways to accomplish that than depriving him or her of tasty, healthy food.
 For many dogs who lead a leisurely life in comfort, their meals are something to look forward to, something that livens up their daily routine and gets them excited.
 Why take that away from them?
 To lose weight, a dog must consume less calories than the body needs to maintain weight, so you have to either decrease food intake or increase exercise, or both.
 If a dog is so overweight that normal exercise (walks, playing fetch etc.) would pose a risk of injury, modifying the diet is the only viable approach outside of low-impact exercise like swimming.

 c) While not all commercial foods contain poor quality fillers like peanut or soybean hulls, most pet food companies still steer consumers to low-protein, low-fat food formulations full of unnecessary carbohydrates.
-Those foods are not really conductive for weight loss, but provide a large profit margin for manufacturers because grains are cheaper than meat ingredients, especially good quality ones.
+Those foods are not really conducive for weight loss, but provide a large profit margin for manufacturers because grains are cheaper than meat ingredients, especially good quality ones.
 Luckily it’s not difficult at all to make a few changes to your dog’s diet that will help him or her to reach the ideal weight while still providing healthy, tasty, food without questionable ingredients.

 3) Do you have a list of high quality dog foods or supplements that you recommend?